 Included as well is a flame starter so you don’t need to risk using a lighter to get the flame started on this burner.

-Clearly, this weed burner is not for everyone and is completely non-selective.
-I wouldn’t suggest using it on your lawn unless you really hate mowing the grass!
+While this weed burner is a lot of fun to use, it is not for everyone and is completely non-selective.
+As an added bonus, if you don’t like mowing your lawn, you won’t have to worry about that for a while after using this product.
 But Mr. Volcano might be the perfect choice if you have a stone walkway where you want to kill the weeds creeping up between the cracks.

 Pros and Cons of Mr. Volcano Weed Burner

 Hopefully we have given you enough information to find the best animal safe weed killer for your needs.
 Caring for your lawn and garden safely when you have pets may be more difficult than the older methods of using harmful chemicals but it’s not impossible and shouldn’t be that much harder if you are armed with the knowledge.